No results were found...

 • Does the design match the message?
 Are the colors, fonts, images, videos, etc. convincing me or making me have doubts about taking action?

 To show you how to analyze landing pages, we’ll kick start it with 6 examples.
-We’ll discuss what we like and what we would improve, while you take your own notes.

 Remember that our opinions are subjective and the landing page conversion rate all depends on the target audience.
 Some designs we might tweak, while their audience loves the version as is.